FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Experiments

+In Fig.~\ref{fig:att_acc}, we plot the attack accuracy of the label-flip attack over communication rounds for different values of $\nm$.
+From the CIFAR10 and ISIC2019 experiments, the impact of the group testing is clearly seen with the attack accuracy rapidly dropping in round 5.

-\subsection{Experimental results for untargeted attacks}
+\subsection{Experimental Results for Untargeted Attacks}

-We consider a label permutation attack where malicious clients offset their data labels by $1$, i.e., $L_{\mathrm{new}}=(L_{\mathrm{old}}+1)\mod n_{\mathrm{c}}$, where $n_{\mathrm{c}}$ is the number of classes.
-The attack aims at damaging the classification accuracy as a whole, i.e., an attacker wants to lower the top-1 accuracy (MNIST and CIFAR-10) or the balanced accuracy (ISIC2019).
-For this reason, we use the top-1 accuracy (MNIST and CIFAR10) and the balanced accuracy (ISIC2019) on the test group's aggregates as the metric for the testing strategy in~\eqref{eq:test_others} adopted by the server.
-The balanced accuracy is the average recall per class, used to take into account class imbalances, as in the case of ISIC2019~\citep{Ogier2022flamby}.
+Next, we consider a label permutation attack where malicious clients offset their data labels by $1$, i.e., $L_{\mathrm{new}}=(L_{\mathrm{old}}+1)\mod n_{\mathrm{c}}$, where $n_{\mathrm{c}}$ is the number of classes.
+The attack aims at deteriorating the classification accuracy over all labels, i.e., an attacker wants to lower the top-1 accuracy (MNIST and CIFAR-10) or the balanced accuracy (ISIC2019).
+For this reason, we use the top-1 accuracy (MNIST and CIFAR10) and the balanced accuracy (ISIC2019) on the test groups' aggregates as the qualitative metric in the testing strategy (see Section~\ref{subsec:Hyperparameters}) and perform PCA on the flattened weights of the entire fully connected layer.
+The balanced accuracy is the average recall per class, used to take into account class imbalances, as in the case of ISIC2019~\cite{Ogier2022flamby}.
+The test error probability is $2.29\%$, $4.58\%$, and $3.91\%$ for experiments over MNIST, CIFAR-10 and ISIC2019, respectively.

-In Fig.~\ref{fig:mal_vs_acc}, we plot the top-1 accuracy versus $\nm$ for MNIST (left) and CIFAR-10 (middle), and the balanced accuracy for ISIC2019 (right).
-For all cases, when no defense is in place, a significant drop in accuracy is observed as the number of malicious clients grows.
-FedGT permits to identify the malicious clients with low misdetection and false alarm probabilities, which translates into a high accuracy: For $n_{\mathsf{m}}$ up to 3, the top-1 accuracy of {\NAME} is at most 1\% lower than the performance of an oracle for CIFAR-10 and MNIST.
-Furthermore, in Fig.~\ref{fig:isic_mal_vs_acc} we observe that \NAME{} performs close to the oracle for all values of $\nm$ for experiments over ISIC2019.
-The robust performance of RFA is anticipated due to our untargeted attack rendering malicious client models significantly different from benign models.
+In Table~\ref{tab:untargeted}, we show the top-1 accuracy versus $\nm$ for MNIST and CIFAR-10, and the balanced accuracy for ISIC2019.
+The results are tabulated as the mean and standard deviation in $\%$.
+For all cases, with no defense, a significant drop in accuracy is observed as the number of malicious clients grows.
+For MNIST, \NAME{}-$\Delta$ achieves similar performance to RFA and oracle for all considered $\nm$.
+On the other hand, \NAME{}-$\nmest$ performs comparably to RFA for $\nm \leq 3$ but its performance declines for $\nm=4$ and $\nm=5$.
+For CIFAR-10, both versions of \NAME{} perform similar to RFA for $\nm \leq 4$, but worse for $\nm=5$.
+The robust performance of RFA is anticipated due to the untargeted attack rendering malicious client models significantly different from benign ones given the iid data distribution across clients.
 Consequently, the geometric median\textemdash essentially performing a majority vote\textemdash assigns the malicious models a very low weight.
-However, even with the simple test in~\eqref{eq:test_others} only being performed in a single round, \NAME{} achieves a performance close to that of RFA and it even outperforms RFA for $\nm = 5$ for the ISIC2019 dataset.